jeremykenedy/laravel-auth/README.md

 | ```sudo ssh vagrant@127.0.0.1 -p 222``` | Access Vagrant VM via SSH.
 Password is ``` vagrant  ``` |
 | ```mysql -u homestead -psecret``` | Access Vagrant VM MySQL.
 Password is ``` vagrant  ``` |

-For reference AdminLTE can be installed into projects using Bower.
 If you do not have Bower, it can be installed using Node Package Manager (NPM).
 If you do not have NPM, it can be installed using NODE JS.